sadPororo/L-TDNN/README.md

-# Universal Pooling Method of Multi-layer Features from Pretrained Models for Speaker Verification (2024)
+# Layer-aware TDNN: Speaker Recognition Using Multi-Layer Features from Pre-Trained Models (2026 ICAIIC)
 We share a PyTorch implementation of our experiments here.

 The figure below overviews the proposed framework to pool speaker embedding from the multi-layered nature of pre-trained models.